-ADB and Fastboot is a versatile command line tool which lets you communicate with your phone when connected to PC (Windows, Mac or Linux) using a USB cable.
-With these commands you can perform various actions such as installing and debugging apps, backing up partitions and much more.
-Lets use this ADB and Fastboot method to boot Samsung Galaxy S9 into Recovery mode.
+ADB and Fastboot is a versatile command-line tool that lets you communicate with your phone when connected to PC (Windows, Mac, or Linux) using a USB cable.
+With these commands, you can perform various actions such as installing and debugging apps, backing up partitions and much more.
+Let’s use this ADB and Fastboot method to boot Samsung Galaxy S9 into Recovery mode.

 Step 1: Enable the USB debugging mode on your phone.
 For that, follow the path Menu->Settings->Developer options ->USB debugging.
 If you don’t see Developer option then go to Settings->About Phone and tap 7 times on the Build number.
 This will make the Developer option appear in the Settings menu.

-Step 2: Also enable OEM unlocking and Advanced reboot mode from Developer options.
+Step 2: Also enable OEM unlocking and Advance reboot mode from Developer options.

 Step 3: Now, download and install ADB and Fastboot setup on your PC.

-Step 4: Connect your Galaxy S9 to PC using standard USB cable.
+Step 4: Connect your Galaxy S9 to PC using a standard USB cable.

 Step 6: To make sure that your Galaxy S9 is successfully connected to your PC or not, type the following commands in the command window and press enter key:

 As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.
 This will confirm that your Galaxy S9 has successfully connected to your PC.